Gianfranco Facchineri: Club career

 In January 2020, Facchineri signed a first-team Homegrown Player contract with the Whitecaps.
 In July 2020, he was loaned to Atlético Ottawa in the Canadian Premier League.
 He made his professional debut on August 19, 2020, against Valour FC.
 In August 2021, he was loaned to USL Championship side San Diego Loyal SC.
 In February 2022, he was released by the Whitecaps, with the club buying out the remainder of his contract.

 In 2022, he played in the League1 Ontario Reserve Division with Tecumseh SC U21.
 In March 2023, he joined Windsor City FC in the League1 Ontario Premier Division.
 He was named the L1O Defender of the Year and a First Team All-Star in 2023.

 In December 2023, he was selected in the second round (ninth overall) of the 2024 CPL–U Sports Draft by Valour FC.
 In April 2024, he signed a U Sports contract with the club, allowing him to maintain his university eligibility.
 On July 21, 2024, he scored his first professional goal in a match against Atlético Ottawa.
 In August 2024, he extended his U Sports contract through the remainder of the season, rather than to return to university.
 During the 2024 season, he was named to the CPL Team of the Week on two occasions.
 In December 2024, he signed a two-year professional contract with the club through 2026.

+In December 2025, he followed Valour teammate Kris Twardek in signing for League of Ireland Premier Division club Galway United ahead of the 2026 season.